amirkiaml/amirkiaml/README.md

 # 🎓 Academic Background and Transferrable Skills <a name="academic"></a>

 Before transitioning into Data Science, I spent over 12 years in academia.
-I did a BSc in Mathematics, an MA and a PhD in Philosophy.
+I did a BSc in Mathematics, an MA, and a PhD in Mathematical Philosophy and Logic.
 Throughout these years I acquired a wide range of hard and soft skills that are transferrable in industry.
 In short, some of these skills are as follows:

 - `analytical thinking`
 - `problem solving`